romshark/Go-1-2-Proposal---Immutability/README.md

 write-protected references to mutable memory.

-**Long:** The value of a constant is defined during the compilation and remains a static piece of memory for the entire life time of your program.
+**Long:** The value of a constant is defined during the compilation and remains a static piece of memory for the entire lifetime of your program.
 An immutable field, argument, return value, receiver or variable on the other hand is **not** static in memory, because it can still be mutated through mutable references: